Conveniently located to serve BOSTON

-- During a limited incision facelift the incisions are shorter and start at the temples, continue around the ear and possible include the lower eyelids or upper lip.
-Additionally, a neck lift may be performed alone or in addition to one of the above to lift the skin of the jowls and neck with an incision which starts in front of the ear and wraps around to the lower scalp.
+- During a limited incision facelift, the incisions are shorter and start at the temples, continue around the ear and possibly include the lower eyelids or upper lip.
+Additionally, a neck lift may be performed alone or in addition to one of the above to lift the skin of the jowls and neck with an incision that starts in front of the ear and wraps around to the lower scalp.

 - The incisions are typically hidden in the hairline or in natural creases.

 - As you heal, your results will be more and more revealed.
 The swelling and bruising will go down and you will be left with a well-rested, revitalized, and more youthful appearance.

 Following the procedure, during your recovery, it will be important to follow your Plastic Surgeon’s instructions and restrictions for optimal healing.
 It may take several months for the incision line to fully mature and for swelling to completely go down.
 You will need to continually be aware of staying protected from the sun.
 If you experience any shortness of breath or chest pain, seek medical attention immediately.

 A mini facelift is a less-invasive variation of the traditional facelift technique.
 It specifically focuses on aging issues in the lower third of the face, including sagging skin on the jawline, chin, and neck.

 Ideal candidates for a mini facelift include patients who would like to get rid of their subtle or moderately drooping jowls.
 It can be paired with an upper and/or lower blepharoplasty for more comprehensive results.